258-260 Beacon are located on the north side of Beacon, between Dartmouth and Exeter, with 254-256 Beacon to the east and 262 Beacon to the west.

-258 Beacon and 260 Beacon were built in 1870 for real estate developer Henry Bigelow Williams, two of five contiguous houses (252-254-256-258-260 Beacon) built for speculative sale.
+258 Beacon and 260 Beacon were built in 1870-1871 for real estate developer Henry Bigelow Williams, two of five contiguous houses (252-254-256-258-260 Beacon) built for speculative sale.

 Bainbridge Bunting, in the Appendix to his Houses of Boston’s Back Bay, does not indicate an architect for 252-260 Beacon.
 However, in the introduction to the Appendix, he notes that “subsequent to the second printing of this book in 1968 the attributions to important architects of several early Back Bay houses have been brought to my attention by friends.”
 Among these, Bunting indicates that, “from a sifting of mountainous drawings and office correspondence now in the possession of the Boston Public Library, Wheaton Holden has been able to identify that 254-260 Beacon were designed by Peabody and Stearns.
 An August 23, 1871, Boston Traveller article on work underway by Peabody and Stearns indicated that they designed “a block of 5” next to the two houses they designed for Nathaniel Hooper (262-264 Beacon), and that the five houses were “nearly finished, and for sale by H. B. Williams.”

 The land on which 252-260 Beacon were built was owned by Samuel Frothingham, part of a larger parcel originally purchased on December 15, 1863, from the Boston and Roxbury Mill Corporation by attorney John Duncan Bryant.
-On December 29, 1870, after the houses were completed, Samuel Frothingham sold Henry Williams the land (“that lot of land on which said Williams has erected at his expense five dwelling houses”).
+On December 29, 1870, after the houses were completed, Samuel Frothingham sold Henry Williams the land (“that lot of land in Boston on which said Williams has erected at his expense five dwelling houses”).

-Samuel Frothingham was Henry Williams’s father-in-law.
-He and his wife, Maria Louisa (Whitredge) Frothingham, lived at 317 Dartmouth until his death in December of 1872.
+Samuel Frothingham was Henry Bigelow Williams’s father-in-law.
+He and his wife, Maria Louisa (Whitredge) Frothingham, lived at 317 Dartmouth.
 Henry Williams and his wife, Sarah Louisa (Frothingham) Williams, lived with them; Sarah Williams died in July of 1871 in a carriage accident.

-Maria Louisa Frothingham was living elsewhere in the early 1880s.
+The Frothinghams were living elsewhere in the early 1880s.

 During the 1880-1881 winter season, 258 Beacon was the home of Arnold William Conant.
 He continued to live there during the 1881-1882 season, but moved thereafter and was in Paris at the time of his death in June of 1884.

-By the 1883-1884 winter season, 258 Beacon was the home of real estate broker James Freeman Curtis and his wife Helen (Gardner) Curtis.
+By the 1883-1884 season, 258 Beacon was the home of real estate broker James Freeman Curtis and his wife Helen (Gardner) Curtis.
 They previously had lived at 99 Mt.
 Vernon.
 They moved soon thereafter to a new home they had built at 253 Marlborough.

 John Farlow was an ear, nose, and throat specialist, and served as an instructor in laryngology at Harvard Medical School.
 He continued to own and maintain his medical offices at 234 Clarendon after he and his wife moved to 258 Beacon.